RunestoneInteractive/webfundamentals/_sources/Database/joining_SQL.rst

     :autograde: unittest
     :dburl: /runestone/books/published/httlads/_static/bikeshare.db

     Use ``JOIN`` to show the station IDs of active stations and what’s the average duration of bike trip originating and ending at the same station with member type Member.
-For station 31000 what is the average duration from above?
     ~~~~

     ====